-Harriet SHING: Yes.
-Thank you.
-I was actually referring to the Hansard of your adjournment this evening, Ms Lovell.
+Harriet SHING: I was actually referring to Hansard for your adjournment this evening, Ms Lovell.
 Casting aspersions is perhaps not something that would be particularly productive, as I think you have just discovered.

-The investment that we have made across the Macedon shire, which will be under the Big Housing Build alone, commits \$30 million, which will be done over the next 12 months, and there is a \$12.5 million investment -
+The investment that we have made across the Macedon shire, which will be under the Big Housing Build alone, commits to invest \$30 million, which will be done over the next 12 months, and there is a \$12.5 million investment -